masc-ucsc/docs/docs/pyrope/06-functions.md

   (`fcall(a)` matches a parameter named `a`).

-* The argument types make the mapping unambiguous with no implicit conversion required (e.g. parameters `(a:bool, b:int, c:string)` can be filled positionally because each call-site value matches exactly one parameter by type).
+* The argument types make the mapping unambiguous with no implicit conversion required.
+This applies when each unnamed call-site value matches exactly one parameter by type; if two parameters have the same type, or an untyped parameter could accept the value, the call must name the argument.

 * `self` is always bound positionally — by the value before the dot in a UFCS call, or by the first positional actual in a direct call — and is